Ready for school

 • Daytime naps provide much needed downtime that aids the important physical and mental development that happens in early childhood

-There's no single rule about how much daytime sleep kids need.
-It depends on their age, the child, and the sleep total during a 24-hour period.
-For example, one toddler may sleep 13 hours at night with only some daytime catnapping, while another gets 9 hours at night but takes a solid 2-hour nap each afternoon.
+Whether a child needs a daytime nap depends on how old they are, how much sleep they get in a full day, and what works best for them.
+For example, one toddler may sleep 13 hours at night with only some short daytime naps, while another gets 9 hours at night but takes a solid two hour nap each afternoon.
 If your child is napping 'on the go' (for example in the car) try to ensure that this is balanced by daytime sleep in their own bed at home so that they get good quality daytime sleep over the course of a week.

 Every baby and child is different and you can adapt the following bedtime routine to meet your baby’s/child’s needs.
-Babies may require a shorter bedtime routine.
-You will wish to offer your baby a 'top-up' feed as part of the routine.
+Babies may require a shorter bedtime routine and you may wish to offer your baby a 'top-up' feed as part of the routine.

 6.00pm: Bath time – bathing and brushing teeth